Ziang-Lu/Flask-Blog/README.md

 # Flask Blog

-This repo contains `Flask-Blog` project, which is a basic logging application, including user registeration, user authentication, and blog posting.
+This repo contains `Flask-Blog` project, which is a basic blogging application.

 Mainly implemented as taught by *Corey Schafer* on his YouTube channel https://www.youtube.com/watch?v=MwZwr5Tvyxo&list=PL-osiE80TeTs4UjLw5MM6OjgkjFeUxCYH&index=1, but also incooperate RESTful microservices